GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Python Package Index
-Python Package Index (abbrev.
-PyPI) is an external module storage website (*https://pypi.python.org/pypi*).
+[Python Package Index](https://pypi.org/) (abbrev.
+PyPI) is an external package storage server.
 To download and install the modules and packages, a software called pip is necessary.

 ### PIP
 The pip software is a package management system required to install and manage the Python package.
 The software comes installed by default with the modern distribution of Python.
 Installation and management of packages are done using Command Prompt or Powershell.